nougcat/man-dont-get-angry/README.md

 rules are [here](https://en.wikipedia.org/wiki/Mensch_%C3%A4rgere_Dich_nicht#Overview)

-if you want to choose pawn just select a number from 1-4; basically your pawns are numbered as proximity to the end line.
-So if a pawn is not on the board you can move it by pressing `4`; but if you want to move pawn that is the closest to finish line just press `1`
+- If you want to choose a pawn, just select a number from 1-4
+- Your pawns are numbered based on proximity to the finish line.
+- Additional info: If your pawn is not on the board, you can get it on board by pressing any key (1-4) as all the pawns are in the same proximity to the finish line

-all the other specs that i made while creating this project are available [here](project_specs.md)
+- But if you have any pawns on the board, it's crucial to keep in mind and not mindlessly press keys, as you can lose your turn.

+Before making the project, I made initial specs, and while doing the project, I made small revisions.
+You can find the final specs [here](project_specs.md)
 ## Multimedia

 ![screenshot of me playing game](multimedia/game-being-played.webp)